How To Protect Yourself from Google Chat Scams?

 The scammer might tell you they urgently need your help.
 Some might even tell you giving them money proves your feelings for them.

 Some will threaten to post your naked pictures or videos on social media.
-It happened to one Reddit user who was a man.
+Just like what happened to this Reddit user.

 3. If you sent the money to them, then the scam is a success.